ritwick-1234/prediction_using_decission_tree/README.md

-Prediction using decission tree .Accuracy coming out to be 78 % approximately tuning the hyperparameters of decission_tree.
+Prediction using decission tree .Maximum accuracy coming out to be 78 % approximately tuning the hyperparameters of decission_tree.